HomeStories

 northern renaissance portraiture hans holbein ambassadors painting 1533

-Facing the painting, one can roughly discern the outline, but it is not until the viewer moves to the left that the full form becomes apparent.
+Facing the painting, one can roughly discern the outline, but it is not until the viewer moves to the extreme right that the full form becomes apparent.
 In this way, Holbein captures the essence of mortality, with death an ever-present but unpredictable feature of human life.
-The magnificent figures of the two men appear to be mere accessories to the huge collection of allegorical and symbolic details shown in this masterpiece.
+The magnificent figures of the two men, Jean de Dinteville (left) and Georges de Selve (right), appear to be mere accessories to the huge collection of allegorical and symbolic details shown in this masterpiece.

 9. Benvenuto Cellini, Perseus with the Head of Medusa